The Radish Companion Planting Guide That Will

 Image of companion planting with radishes

-• Radishes and lettuce: Radishes and lettuce are both cool-season crops that grow quickly, so they're a good pair to plant together.
+- Radishes and lettuce: Radishes and lettuce are both cool-season crops that grow quickly, so they're a good pair to plant together.
 The radishes will help to loosen the soil for the lettuce, and the lettuce will help to shade the radishes and keep them from bolting.
-Image of Radishes and lettuce companion planting

-• Radishes and peas: Radishes and peas are another good companion planting combination.
+- Radishes and peas: Radishes and peas are another good companion planting combination.
 The peas will help to nitrogen-fix the soil, which will benefit the radishes.
 The radishes will also help to deter pests from the peas.
-Image of Radishes and peas companion planting

-• Radishes and tomatoes: Radishes and tomatoes can also be planted together.
+- Radishes and tomatoes: Radishes and tomatoes can also be planted together.
 The radishes will help to improve the drainage of the soil for the tomatoes, and the tomatoes will help to shade the radishes and keep them from bolting.
-Image of Radishes and tomatoes companion planting

-• Radishes and spinach: Radishes and spinach are a good companion planting because they have different root systems.
+- Radishes and spinach: Radishes and spinach are a good companion planting because they have different root systems.
 The radishes have a taproot, while the spinach has a fibrous root system.
 This means that they won't compete for resources and will both thrive.
-Image of Radishes and spinach companion planting

-• Radishes and herbs: Radishes can also be planted with herbs, such as dill, mint, and oregano.
+- Radishes and herbs: Radishes can also be planted with herbs, such as dill, mint, and oregano.
 These herbs will help to deter pests from the radishes.
-Image of Radishes and herbs companion planting

 Post a Comment for "The Radish Companion Planting Guide That Will"